Generic top-level domain: History

 In September 1998, the Internet Corporation for Assigned Names and Numbers (ICANN) was created to take over the task of managing domain names.
 After a call for proposals (August 15, 2000) and a brief period of public consultation, ICANN announced on November 16, 2000, its selection of seven new TLDs: aero, biz, coop, info, museum, name, pro.

 biz, info, and museum were activated in June 2001, name and coop in January 2002, pro in May 2002, and aero later in 2002. pro became a gTLD in May 2002, but did not become fully operational until June 2004.

 ICANN added further TLDs, starting with a set of sponsored top-level domains.
 The application period for these was from December 15, 2003, to March 16, 2004; it resulted in ten applications.
 Of these, ICANN approved asia, cat, jobs, mobi, tel and travel.
 In March 2011, xxx was approved (one year after an independent review found ICANN had broken its own bylaws by rejecting the application in 2007).
 Of the remaining applications (post, mail and an alternative tel proposal), post was introduced in 2012.

 On June 26, 2008, during the 32nd International Public ICANN Meeting in Paris, ICANN started a new process of TLD naming policy to take a "significant step forward on the introduction of new generic top-level domains."
 This program envisioned the availability of many new or already proposed domains, as well as a new application and implementation process.

 Observers believed that the new rules could result in hundreds of new gTLDs being registered.

+In subsequent years, the expansion of the domain name system led to broader adoption of gTLDs across a wide range of websites and online services.
+Sites created within hosted website builders, including Wix, Weebly, and Duda, use gTLDs such as .com and .net in their integrated domain registration services.